Searching for a Rustic Countryside Wedding Venue – Derbyshire, mostly! ;)

 Cons: Don’t think they have a ceremony licence

 One place where we’ve been back year after year, for other peoples weddings is the fab Hargate Hall, in Wormhill, just outside Buxton.
-It’s an old gentlemen’s residence, converted into multiple apartments with a central deep rich wooden hall, with a sweeping grand staircase.
-Anthony and Julie who’ve lovingly but much life back into the building are great to work with and it’s pretty much anything goes – you hire the whole place for the weekend.
+It’s an old gentlemen’s residence, converted into multiple apartments with a central deep rich wooden hall and a sweeping grand staircase.
+Anthony and Julie who’ve lovingly put much life back into the building are great to work with and it’s pretty much anything goes – you hire the whole place for the weekend.
 It’s completely DIY, but with a long list of recommended suppliers to help you along the way :) There’s no corkage charge and it has a civil ceremony license too, you can fit around 70 all seated for a ceremony or up to 150 with standing or an outdoor ceremony in the licensed summer house.
 You can be surrounded by all your family and friends for the whole weekend, and with lots more Peak District accommodation on the doorstep there’s plenty of space even for bigger weddings.

 Pros: All of accommodation on site.
 Completely DIY.
 A rustic quirky feel.
 On site licence.
 Amazing countryside.
 Great owners :)